Dekuboy/Dekuboy/README.md

 - 👋 Hi, I’m @Dekuboy
 - 🎮 I’m interested in Games Design and Programming
-- 🌱 I’m currently working on my Engine, specifically the following:
+- 🌱 I’m currently working on my  Engine (https://github.com/Dekuboy/CoBeBeEngine).
+More specifically the following:
 	+ Compile through Emscripten so the engine can work on a web browser
 	+ Comment/Reconfigure Animation Code
 - ⏳ I'm planning to Implement in the future:
-	 + Add CollisionManager class
+	 + CollisionManager class
 	 + SkyBox
 	 + Culling Quadrants
 	 + Light Culling